Europe's struggling carmakers seek regional overcapacity fix

 British business secretary Vince Cable was at the auto show as part of a bid to save jobs in the struggling sector, his presence highlighting the sensitivity of threatened plant closures, which often mean the loss of thousands of jobs.

-The U.S. carmaker's alliance with PSA Peugeot Citroen (PEUP.PA) highlights the overcapacity problem, and workers fear mass job losses.
+The U.S. carmaker's alliance with PSA Peugeot Citroen highlights the overcapacity problem, and workers fear mass job losses.
 GM said on Tuesday that the two car makers would make their own decisions on sites, but the alliance would not cause any plants to close.
+[ID: nL5E8E66OW]

 "If the EU can do it for Greece, they can do it for the car industry," the analyst said.
 "The main point is that they are starting to talk about it."